jaymzh/sugarjar/README.md

 This will:

-* Fork the repo to your personal org (if you don't already have a fork)
+* Fork the repo to your personal org (if you don't already have a fork, and if it's not already in your personal org)
 * Clone your fork
 * Add the original as an 'upstream' remote